ChrisP3D/Houdini_digitalAsset_AutoMaterial/README.md

 1. Needs more robust path parsing.
 Integrate regex

+2. Check for input, add auto-assign

-2. Functionality for different material networks
+3. Functionality for different render engines

-3. Functionality for USD
+4. Functionality for USD